ubuntu-mate/ubuntu-mate.org/pages/faq-usbimage.md

     sudo fdisk -l

-For example, in the image below, the USB drive is `/dev/sdb1/`.
+For example, in the image below, the USB drive is `/dev/sdb` (third entry) and the first and only partition is `/dev/sdb1` (last entry).
 Checking the name of your device is a key step, as **writing to the wrong device might corrupt or destroy your data**.

 ![Screenshot of fdisk command in terminal](/images/faq/bootable/fdisk-l.png)